espressif/rust-esp32-example/docs/rust-on-xtensa.md

 export LIBCLANG_PATH=/path/to/xtensa-esp32-elf-clang/lib/libclang.so.12
 ```

-(Replace the path above with the correct path on your system.)
+Replace the path above with the correct path on your system.
+Builds of LLVM project are available at [espressif/llvm-project](https://github.com/espressif/llvm-project/releases)

+For more details about LLVM binary artifact read Quick start section.

 ## Building from scratch